- You are here:

 The SMC is a statutory, independent body comprising of publicly appointed commissioners and a small secretariat.
-The Commission comprises of the Interim Chair, alongside six Commissioners.
+The Commission comprises of the Interim Chair, alongside seven Commissioners.
 Find out more about our recent Commissioner appointments here.

 Alun Francis OBE

-Alun Francis is the Interim Chair of the Social Mobility Commission and Principal and Chief Executive of Oldham College since 2010.
+Alun Francis is the Interim Chair of the Social Mobility Commission and Principal and Chief Executive of Blackpool and The Fylde College.